mocks-server/website/docs/getting-started/quick-start.md

   * [Cypress](integrations/cypress.md)
   * [REST API](integrations/rest-api.md)
 * Do you have an idea for extending Mocks Server with your own features?
-  * Add new formats for defining variants by creating [custom variant handlers](variant-handlers/intro.md).
+  * Add new variant types by creating [custom variant type handlers](variant-handlers/intro.md).
   * [Plugins](plugins/intro.md) enable you to tap into, modify, or extend its internal behavior.